Quickstart Guide

 Output Format (if applicable): While the initial interaction is chat-based, the agent should aim for structured and readable responses within the chat that can be used by future API, and Agent to Agent communications.
 Please see step 5 for details on how to deploy agents.

-Hit "Create Agent" and your first ontology-powered agent is ready to go!
+Hit "Create Agent" and your first Chicory-powered agent is ready to go!

 Test & Refine in Chat: